FeaturesFile Uploads

 • Compare — “Compare the content of these two files”

-For SharePoint documents, you don’t need to upload files manually — they’re available directly through the SharePoint integration.
+For SharePoint or Google Drive documents, you don’t need to upload files manually — they’re available directly through the relevant integration.